 Mentoring and Student Research

-My teaching experience often plays a vital role in my research.
-Luckily for me, Cal Poly adopts the Teacher-Scholar model for faculty, emphasizing the importance of scholarship for teaching and teaching for scholarship, including, when possible, meaningful student engagement in faculty scholarship and including scholarship in one's teaching.
+My teaching often plays a vital role in my research.
+Luckily for me, Cal Poly adopts the Teacher-Scholar model for faculty, emphasizing the importance of scholarship for teaching and teaching for scholarship.
+This model includes, when possible, meaningful student engagement in faculty scholarship and the incorporation of one's scholarship into one's teaching.
+To this end, I aim to teach practical research skills and to use research experiences to foster virtuous inquiry.
+I am proud to have had former students go on to pursue graduate work in philosophy and related fields, as well as students who have found careers that align with their values and philosophical training.
 Please see below for information about mentorship through Cal Poly's Senior Projects and collaborative research projects with my students through a variety of Cal Poly programs.

 Senior Project Advising